Polynomial Siegel disks are typically Jordan domains: topological characterization of the maps in

-\section{topological characterization of the maps in $\Sigma_{\rm geom}^{\alpha, d}$}
+\section{topological characterization of the maps in $\Sigma_{\alpha}^d$}

 The purpose of this section is to prove Theorem~\ref{Thurston-Siegel-Ch}.
-As a consequence we prove the Key-Lemma-2.
+Key-Lemma-2 then follows by a little more effort.
 Theorem~\ref{Thurston-Siegel-Ch} can be viewed as an extension of Thurston's characterization theorem for post-critically finite rational maps.
-It may have independent interest to consider the topological characerization of more general rational maps, for instance, rational maps with Jordan Siegel disks for which the critical orbits are either eventually periodic, or attracted to some attracting or parabolic periodic cycles, or intersect the closures of the Siegel disks.
-But for the purpose of this work, we restrict our attention only to the maps in the class $\Sigma_{\rm geom}^{\alpha, d}$, and this will be sufficient for our proof of the Key-Lemma-2.
+It may have independent interest to consider the topological characerization of more general rational maps, for instance, rational maps with Jordan Siegel disks for which the critical orbits are either eventually periodic, or attracted to some attracting or even parabolic cycles, or intersect the closures of the Siegel disks.
+But for the purpose of this work, we restrict our attention only to the maps in $\Sigma_{\alpha}^d$ and this will suffice for our purpose.